UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_1/Part1.md

 2. **Provide Context**:

    - **Share Relevant Code**: Include the portion of code that's causing the issue.
 Avoid sharing your entire program unless necessary.
-   - **Mention Your Setup**: Specify the compiler or development environment you're using.

 3. **Format Your Question Properly**: